BeguinMattis/Test-restoration-back/README.md

 - Configuring continuous integration on Travis
 - Configuring deployment on Heroku
+- Using a geography API

 ### Course session of April 23 :

 - Development of user authentication
-- Development of part of the CRUD
+- Development of part of the CRUD (= Users)

 ### Course session of Mai 23 :

 - Using an API to retrieve the list of restaurants
-- Using a geography API

 ### Course session of June 21 :

-- Development of the other part of the CRUD
+- Development of the other part of the CRUD (= Opinions, etc...)
 - Bonus according to the remaining time...